DanTup/BrowserSelector/README.md

 	[urls]
 	microsoft.com = ie
 	*.microsoft.com = ie

+	; Use my project-based Chrome profile
+	myproject.live = chrome_prof8
+	myproject.local = chrome_prof8

+	; if the key is wrapped in /'s, it is treated as a regex.
+	/sites\.google\.com/a/myproject.live\.com/ = chrome_prof8

 	google.com = chrome
 	visualstudio.com = edge

-Notes:

-- Browser paths must be exact paths to exes with no arguments (or in `PATH`).
-Values do not need to be quoted.
-Microsoft Edge is a UWP app which cannot be started like other browsers.
-The path can thus remain empty.
+### Browsers

+- Browser exes must be exact paths to the browser executable.
+- Arguments are optional.
+However, if you provide arguments the exe _must_ be enclosed in quotes.
+If there are no arguments, then the exe paths do not need to be quoted.

+Special cases:

+- For special exe paths, you can append the `{url}` flag to its path.
+This is required when specifying UWP app's such as Microsoft Edge (see example above).
+This allows better control over the browser command-line arguments.
+- By default, the url used as the first argument to the exe.
+If the `{url}` is specified, it will not be added to the arguments.

+### Urls

+There are two ways to specify an Url.
+You can use simple wildcards or full regular expressions.

+#### Simple wildcards:

+	microsoft.com = ie
+	*.microsoft.com = ie

-- Only * is treated as a special character in URL patterns, and matches any characters.
+- Only `*` is treated as a special character in URL patterns, and matches any characters (equivalent to the `.*` regex syntax).
 - Only the domain part (or IP address) of a URL is checked.
 - There is no implied wildcard at the start or end, so you must include these if you need them, but be aware that "microsoft.*" will not only match "microsoft.com" and "microsoft.co.uk" but also "microsoft.somethingelse.com".

+#### Full regular expressions:

+	/sites\.google\.com/a/myproject.live\.com/ = chrome_prof8

+- Full regular expressions are specified by wrapping it in /'s.
+- The domain _and_ path are used in the Url comparison.
+- The regular expression syntax is based on the Microsoft .NET implementation.